First drive review: 2021 Audi Q5 plug-in hybrid is for “Zoom town” weekend warriors

 True to its 19-mile rating

-So after giving the 14.1-kwh battery pack of this multitasker an initial full 240V charge of just over two hours (Audi says 2.4 hours, but my car took less than that), I set out with an anticipated 21 miles, with an outside temp of 42 degrees, leaving the climate control on (42 degrees out) and driving entirely in its default modes.
+After giving the 14.1-kwh battery pack of this multitasker an initial full 240V charge of just over two hours (Audi says 2.4 hours, but my car took less than that), I set out with an anticipated 21 miles, with an outside temp of 42 degrees, leaving the climate control on (42 degrees out) and driving entirely in its default modes.
 The first commute-style route took me about 8 miles on the freeway at roughly 65 mph, then on a 50-mph road with occasional stoplights for about another 8 miles.
 I continued driving on a 30-mph road with more frequent stoplights until the Q5 PHEV kicked over to hybrid mode.

 The prediction was startlingly accurate, at 20.8 miles all-electric.
 A second loop involved more stop-and-go, on a street that moves at 35-40 mph, followed by rolling country roads at 45 to 55 mph.
 There, I covered 19.9 miles before it started up the engine.
 Both results essentially confirm the EPA-rated 19 miles of range.